avioconsulting/mule-deploy-library/README.md

 # Maven plugin

+NOTE: The Maven plugin has 2 goals (deploy and validate).
+Regardless of whether you use it to actually perform the deployment, it's highly recommended you use the validate goal to ensure your DSL file is correct during the build pipeline.

 ## Use when

 * You have JDK and Maven installed on the agent(s) your CI/CD system performs releases on.